 Explain Tween Animation.

 Tweens are a critical concept of Flutter animation.
-Tween simply means in-betweening.
-A tween provides us with all the intermediate values between two values – the start and endpoint of an animation.
+Tween simply means in-between.
+A tween also provides us with all the intermediate values between two values – the start and endpoint of an animation.
 To define the time and speed of this smooth transition, a tween also provides the curve and timeline.

 Differentiate between Hot Reload and Hot Restart